Music is more than a melody.

 My goal is to preserve music in our society.
 With performances and lessons, I cultivate a lifelong relationship with music that inspires joy and wonder.
 I travel across Chicagoland in my happy yellow smart car, violin in tow.
 I bring music with me, and I hope you will, too.

 Elise comes from a family of mathematicians and scientists.
 She started playing violin when she was 5, and received a Bachelor of Music from Boston University and a Master of Music in violin performance from Florida State University.
 She is a former member of the Civic Orchestra of Chicago, has performed throughout Chicagoland with the Milwaukee Ballet Orchestra, and has been heard nationwide on commercials.

-Most recently Elise was nominated for a 3Arts award for her performances in Chicago.
+Most recently Elise's article, "Keeping the joy for music alive: Engaging students who have lost the spark to play their instrument," has been selected to be published in the American String Teacher Journal.
 She maintains a private teaching studio, is a faculty member at the DePaul University Community Music Division, and is a Citizen Musician, an initiative of Yo-Yo Ma and the Chicago Symphony Orchestra.

-When Elise isn't with her violin, she enjoys the company of her husband and cat, camping, knitting, sewing, and making jewelry.
+When Elise isn't with her violin, she enjoys the company of her husband and cat, fishing, knitting, sewing, attending the opera. and visiting museums.